Skip to main content

 Outline Of Syllabus

 The world is on track of becoming increasingly an urban, globalised society but it is faced with significant challenges.
-This module examines the theories and practices shaping global urban development generally and particularly in cities in the Global South.
-Its aim is to help you understand and critically evaluate urban change from a social justice perspective.
+This module examines the theories and practices shaping global development generally and key urban challenges such as:*.

 • Energy and climate justice